Kiffhost/exalted-scripture-understanding/Charms/Lunar/Stamina/Endurance/Infinite Adaptive Perfection.md

 *The Lunar has adapted to all adversity, becoming the ultimate survivor.*
 The Lunar gains the following benefits:
 - She no longer needs to adapt to a specific environment when using [[Rugged Beast Endurance]], gaining its benefits wherever she goes.
- - She doubles 9s on rolls against poison, disease, [[environmental hazards]], fatigue, and similar physical ailments.
+ - She doubles 9s on rolls against poison, disease, [[Environmental Hazards]], fatigue, and similar physical ailments.
  - Once per scene, she can add a free full Excellency on a roll enhanced by this Charm.
  - Once per day, success on a roll enhanced by this Charm awards one [[Willpower]].